Stackclash/5e-vault/5. Mechanics/Items/Elven Chain.md

 You gain a +1 bonus to AC while you wear this armor.
 You are considered proficient with this armor even if you lack proficiency with medium armor.

 *Source: Dungeon Master's Guide p.
-168*
+168. Available in the SRD.*